wujitouch/JSNLog.AngularJS/README.md

 # Logging and JavaScript error handling for AngularJS

 ## About this fork
-The original code replaces the $log service be declaring a new one.
+The original code replaces the $log service by declaring a new one.
 Since the new $log service doesn't implement all the methods that the original one does (like the function debugEnabled(true|false)), it can break code that already uses the service.
 This fork doesn't replace the service but decorates it using the $provide service (more info here: http://solutionoptimist.com/2013/10/07/enhance-angularjs-logging-using-decorators/)

 ## About logToServer.js